-What it’s like to be a Disney World Cast Member
+What it’s like to be a Disney Cast Member

-I’ve split this up in different topics, as there are so many areas that makes working as a Cast Member special!
+I’ve split this up into different topics, as there are so many areas that make working as a Cast Member special!

 Ah, the costume.
 As a Cast Member in the Norwegian pavilion, my costume consisted of a tailored version of the Norwegian ‘bunad’ – our national costume.
 I have a ‘bunad’ at home in Norway, and absolutely love wearing it, so I was quite excited to get to wear one every day.
 The Disney version is slightly different from the ones we wear at home, especially with regards to how people took care of it.
 Getting a costume without a tear or a button missing was incredibly hard, and most of us kept our belts and dresses for the entire year, as it was so hard to come by one that wasn’t broken in any way.
 We would pick up and hand in our costumes from a back-stage ‘costuming’ area, who would also clean and hang them up again.

 Here’s what my actual National Costume looks like – beautiful, right?